Rutgers Law School is planning to operate completely in-person for Fall 2021. On-campus housing will be available in

 1. When will I receive a Financial Aid Offer Letter?

 We will send you a Financial Aid Offer Letter once we receive your FAFSA.
-The 20201-22 FAFSA will become available on October 1st.
+The 2021-22 FAFSA became available on October 1st, 2020.
 Please complete it as early as possible using 2019 income information.
 The Award Offer Letter will contain additional information regarding the next steps in the loan process.

 2. What if the scholarship I received with my acceptance letter is not on my Financial Aid Offer Letter?